-Before you get in touch, learn more about Viget's recruiting and hiring practices by reading some of Emily's blog posts.
-You can get to know us better on Twitter, Flickr, Vimeo, Instagram, Facebook, and by exploring pointlesscorp.com.
+Before you get in touch, learn more about Emily and Kat on Viget's People Ops team.
+You can also get to know us better on Twitter, Flickr, Vimeo, Instagram, Facebook, and by exploring pointlesscorp.com.

 Compensation is commensurate with experience.
 We are proud to be an Equal Opportunity Employer.
 We look forward to meeting you!